-With German airsoft law, all airsoft guns between 0.5 joule and 7.5 joule are considered toy guns and can be freely sold to all persons above 3 years of age.
-Distributors agreed to raise the limit to least 14 years of age.
-[This is realised and the limit is thus 14 years].
+Airsoft guns under 0.5 joule are considered toy guns and can be freely sold to all persons above 3 years of age.
+Distributors agreed to raise the limit to at least 14 years of age.
+[This is realised and the limit is thus 14 years]

 In Greece, airsoft is very much an underground sport as the law is unclear.
 In Greek law, airsoft guns are not classified as real firearms and they are free to be purchased from shops.

-For those under 18 years of age, they cannot buy or use airsoft guns unless there is parental supervision.
+Those under 18 years of age, they cannot buy or use airsoft guns unless there is parental supervision.
 Replica guns cannot be visible to the public.
-The use of lasers, scopes and flashlights on a replica weapon is prohibited by the law.

-In Hong Kong, all airsoft guns are legal but may not be fired with a muzzle energy above 2 joules.
+Airsoft guns are legal in Hong Kong but there are some restrictions on their use.
+Airsoft guns may not be fired with a muzzle energy above 2 joules.